majedelhelou/majedelhelou.github.io/_pages/about.md

 *Contact details*
 ---
-*Feel free to ping for questions on publications/code. "melhelou" username at the "@ethz.ch" domain.*
+"melhelou" username at the "@ethz.ch" domain.*